auth0/node-jsonwebtoken/README.md

 `options`

 * `algorithms`: List of strings with the names of the allowed algorithms.
 For instance, `["HS256", "HS384"]`.
-  * `none` MUST be configured in order to verify unsigned tokens.
 * `audience`: if you want to check audience (`aud`), provide a value here.
 The audience can be checked against a string, a regular expression or a list of strings and/or regular expressions.
   > Eg: `"urn:foo"`, `/urn:f[o]{2}/`, `[/urn:f[o]{2}/, "urn:bar"]`
 * `complete`: return an object with the decoded `{ payload, header, signature }` instead of only the usual content of the payload.